 American Airlines Admirals Club – Access to the Admirals Club is complimentary for Citi® AAdvantage® Executive World Elite™ Mastercard® Cardholders, Business, and First Class travelers who are flying American or an Oneworld Partner, American Airlines Elite Status Members who are flying on American/Oneworld Partner, and Oneworld Sapphire/Emerald Status members who are flying on American Airlines.
 In addition, a day pass can be purchased for $59.

-United Airlines United Club – Access to the United Club is complimentary for United Club℠ Infinite Cardholders.
+United Club Lounge – Access to the United Club is complimentary for United Club℠ Infinite Cardholders.
 There is also a handful of United Credit Cards that provide annual one-time passes like the United Explorer or United Business Cards.
 Elite status members and travelers who are flying in a premium cabin also have complimentary access.
 The paid options for accessing the United Club include purchasing an annual membership that averages around $500 or a day pass for $59.

 United Polaris Lounge – These lounges are amazing!
 Inside you will find all of the bells and whistles of the regular United Club Lounge plus additional benefits like multi-course sit-down meals and sleeping pods.
 The only way to access the United Polaris Lounge is by either booking a Polaris Business/First Class seat or a comparable seat on a Star Alliance Partner.
 We had the opportunity to visit a Polaris Lounge when we flew on ANA First Class from Houston to Tokyo!